dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/guidelines-for-designing-stylable-controls.md

 ---
 # Guidelines for Designing Stylable Controls

 This document summarizes a set of best practices to consider when designing a control which you intend to be easily stylable and templatable.
-We came to this set of best practices through a lot of trial and error while working on the theme control styles for the built-in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] control set.
+We came to this set of best practices through a lot of trial and error while working on the theme control styles for the built-in WPF control set.
 We learned that successful styling is as much a function of a well-designed object model as it is of the style itself.
 The intended audience for this document is the control author, not the style author.

 <a name="Terminology"></a>